 Sure, you could do that or go to specialist catering job websites and apply.
 Though I would advise a different approach:

 Get in contact with bakeries in your local area and tell them you’d love to work as a baker for them.
 They may have a vacancy that they haven’t advertised but it’s most likely that they won’t.
 If not, offer your details and it is quite likely that they’ll give you a call in the coming weeks.

 Small bakeries often have vacancies that need filling at short notice.

 If someone leaves they will have to replace them quickly to keep up with production.
 Creating an advert, vetting applications and interviewing can delay the hire for a couple of weeks.
-This is a valuable time in order to train a new recruit.
+This is valuable time in order to train a new recruit.
 It’s especially handy when the leaving baker is working their notice as they could help to train you.